Llangollen History Trail

 Medieval churches, castle ruins, views over the Dee valley and (mostly) easy walking – there’s much to recommend on the Llangollen History Trail.
 With luck you may see otters by the Horseshoe Falls.
 No problem if not – good food and relaxation by the canal are guaranteed at the Corn Mill pub in Llangollen.

 Walk through slate quarrying history and discover the gorgeous Talyllyn and Dysynni valleys beneath the shadow of Cader Idris.
-Your walk starts at Abergynolwyn, a former slate village centred around the Railway Inn, then circuits Foel Caerberllan hill.
+Your walk starts at Abergynolwyn, a former slate village centred around the Railway Inn, taking in the romantic ruins of Castell-y-Bere before circuiting Foel Caerberllan hill.
 You can walk the first section, or make a day of it and catch the Talyllyn Railway steam train to Nant Gwernol.

 Moelfre to Traeth Coch Anglesey